Florida School for the Deaf and Blind: Athletics and activities

 The school is a member of the Florida High School Athletic Association (FHSAA).
 Students have the opportunity to compete in 11 team sports with public and private schools across the state and nation.
 School coaching personnel work with about 300 student-athletes each year.
 Athletic teams include basketball, cheerleading, cross country, football, flag football, goalball, soccer, swimming, track & field, volleyball, and wrestling.

 The school has three gyms, a swimming pool, and two bowling alleys.
-The school boasts the Copeland Recreation and Fitness Center, specially designed and constructed for the blind.
+The school has the Copeland Recreation and Fitness Center, specially designed and constructed for the blind.
 The Copeland Center is the site of the annual USABA (United States Association of Blind Athletes) Youth National Goalball Tournament.

 Students at the school can join performing groups.
 The school's Deaf Department has a traveling Dance Troupe, and the Blind Department has a band known as OuttaSight.
 Other clubs and activities include the Blind Skier Club, Academic Bowl Team (a competitive club), and MathCounts (a traveling Math team).